 A Quick Look Into Service Details

-How long will a package take to arrive with this service?
+How long does FedEx SmartPost take?
 When does the service operate?
 And what are the package size and weight limitations?
 These questions are bound to come up when considering whether FedEx SmartPost is right for you.
 SmartPost provides efficient residential shipping for customers with low-weight packages.
 The service provides 100 percent U.S. coverage and can deliver to destinations beyond the contiguous U.S., such as Alaska and Hawaii.
 Here is a look at the major service details.

-- Delivery time: Delivery typically takes two to seven business days, depending on the distance to the destination.
+- FedEx SmartPost shipping time: Delivery typically takes two to seven business days, depending on the distance to the destination.
 Longer transit time is reported for deliveries outside the 48 states.

 - Service days: Service days are Monday through Saturday.